kubermatic/kubermatic/docs/proposals/kubermatic-operator.md

 * Running arbitrary combinations of components (master branch of X and fearure-xyz branch of Y).
-* Setting up DNS after the LoadBalancers have been created is not soemthing for the operator, this remains something for the cluster admin to do.
+* Setting up DNS after the LoadBalancers have been created is not something for the operator, this remains something for the cluster admin to do.
 * There is no need for a Big Bang release where we replace all charts with the operator at one point in time.
 Instead we will have a migration phase where both the operator and